 Surety bonds and insurance for security deposits are relatively new.
 Just make sure you’re working with a reputable company before signing anything.

-Ready to Find an Apartment in Chicago?
+Ready to Find an Apartment?

 Paying a security deposit for an apartment is pretty standard practice.
 However, if you’re unhappy with how your future landlord wants to handle your security deposit, you can keep looking for apartments.
 You can even find one without a deposit.